-‘Goblin’ K-Drama Episode 12 Review, 13 Preview: Grim Reaper Breaks Fans Hearts As Series Approaches Its Final Act
+‘Goblin’ K-Drama Episode 12 Review, 13 Preview: Grim Reaper Breaks Fans’ Hearts As Series Approaches Its Final Act

 One thing that fans of Goblin have definitely appreciated in the series so far is the K-drama’s masterful cinematography and score.
 Even during the K-drama’s less important episodes, the quality of Goblin‘s direction, camera work and OST were undeniable.
 These factors were no less prominent in Episode 12, where numerous fans lauded the series for portraying grief onscreen in the rawest, most painful way possible for viewers.
 Goblin Ep 12 aired less than 24 hours ago, but online forums are already rife with numerous fans stating that they were in tears during the entire duration of Episode 12.

 Despite the raw emotion that was masterfully depicted in Goblin Episode 12, however, numerous K-drama fans have noted that the character development of Sunny and Kim Shin have become less than satisfactory.
-For one, Sunny, who is the Kim Shin’s sister in the past life and who was killed as a result of the King’s manipulation, has begun acting simply as an echo of her past self.
+For one, Sunny, who is Kim Shin’s sister in the past life and who was killed as a result of the king’s manipulation, has begun acting simply as an echo of her past self.
 Thus, for many of the Korean drama’s fans, it appeared that Sunny suddenly disappeared, forgetting everything that has transpired between her and Reaper in the present.

-Apart from this, numerous fans have also taken issue with the way Kim Shin handled the revelation that Grim Reaper is the young King in the past.
+Apart from this, numerous fans have also taken issue with the way Kim Shin handled the revelation that Grim Reaper is the young king in the past.
 During the course of the episode, it appeared to many of the K-drama’s fans that the Goblin was not handling the information well, ultimately culminating in a scene where Kim Shin quite literally had Reaper’s throat in his hand, seemingly preparing to crush him.
 While the scene was undoubtedly impactful, Korean drama fans noted that it undermined the two characters’ friendship and bond, which had lasted for many years.

 In a lot of ways, the sentiments of Goblin‘s fans regarding Sunny and Kim Shin’s characterization are very reasonable.
-After all, in the case of the former, she is quite literally the reincarnation of his destined love from 900 years ago, and if there was anything that was proven in the last few episodes of the K-drama, it is that the young Queen’s love for the King was unwavering, even up to her death.
+After all, in the case of the former, she is quite literally the reincarnation of his destined love from 900 years ago, and if there was anything that was proven in the last few episodes of the K-drama, it is that the young queen’s love for the king was unwavering, even up to her death.
 Thus, the sudden shift in her present-day personality seemed somehow out of place.

 The same holds true for the way Kim Shin handled the revelation.
 It is undeniable that Reaper committed huge atrocities towards the Goblin in the past.
 Thus, Kim Shin’s anger towards the character was definitely understandable.
-However, the titular character seemed to be forgetting the fact that his anger should be pointed at someone completely different, considering that the young King’s actions in the past were the result of evil machinations that were quite out of Reaper’s control.
+However, the titular character seemed to be forgetting the fact that his anger should be pointed at someone completely different, considering that the young king’s actions in the past were the result of evil machinations that were quite out of Reaper’s control.

 Goblin has so far taken its viewers on an unforgettable tour de force of emotions, and if the preview for Episode 13 is any indication, it appears that things are only bound to escalate further.
-If any, the tears in the eyes of the King in the brief teaser seemed to be a clear indication of where Goblin will ultimately take its viewers as it begins its deliberate approach towards its epic, definitive conclusion.
+If any, the tears in the eyes of the king in the brief teaser seemed to be a clear indication of where Goblin will ultimately take its viewers as it begins its deliberate approach towards its epic, definitive conclusion.

 [Featured Image by Total Variety Network]